baijuka/MS2-Project/README.md

 - has provided all required information about services and business
 - is intuitive, learnable and easy to navigate
 - has arranged its patterns, navigation and order of menu items in a way that any one can identify it easily
-- is, above all, responsive to various devices such as mobile, tablets and larger screens
+- is, above all, responsive to various devices such as mobile phones, tablets and larger screens

 ### Developer and Business Goals